phpbb/documentation/development/migrations/data_changes.rst

 revert_data
 ===========

 ``revert_data()`` will be called when a Migration must be uninstalled (this could happen if the user wants/needs to revert changes by the Migration, a dependency is reverted, or the installation fails and the entire Migration is removed).

-This function is entirely optional, **most data is automatically reverted.** All calls to the Migration Tools are automatically reverted, the only thing this should do is handle reverting any custom functions that were run if it is absolutely needed.
+This function is entirely optional, **most data is automatically reverted.** All calls to the Migration Tools are automatically reverted.
+The only thing this should do is handle reverting any custom functions that were run if it is absolutely needed.

 .. code-block:: php